hamza3256/Micromorpher/presentation/Notes.md

 ## ShareLab's Solution...

 IPFS works much like the BitTorrent service Pirate Bay.

 Such systems overcome security and privacy issues by using public key cryptography.
 Furthermore, there's no central authority in control.
 Hence, there's no single point of failure (assuming a functioning Internet).

 ## Shared Public Ledger

-Hence, you might argue that blockchains represent an irrevocable representation of the truth because they're a permanent and complete record of every transaction that’s ever taken place (on the blockchain).
+You might argue that blockchains represent an irrevocable representation of the truth because they're a permanent and complete record of every transaction that’s ever taken place (on the blockchain).

-In other words, the control of write permissions means that blockchains have an inherent _track changes_ ability.
+The control of write permissions means that blockchains have an inherent _track changes_ ability.

 ## Blockchain Transaction

 This example shows Alice buying a cup of coffee from Bob’s coffee shop.
 Alice spends BTC with Bob by using a BTC wallet on her smartphone.
 She does so by scanning a two-dimensional barcode, known as a QR code, of the payment request generated from Bob’s BTC enabled point-of-sale system.
 That contains Bob’s destination address, how much Alice should pay and the written description of the trade.

 Alice pays Bob for his cup of coffee by creating new outputs from the inputs of a previous transaction with Joe, who used Alice’s public key as the destination address for the BTC involved.
 When Alice uses some of those funds to pay Bob for his coffee, she supplies her private key to unlock them.
 That ensures that those transactions are read-only to every other user on the BTC network because it is impossible for anyone to modify them without knowing Alice’s private key.
 Once the network is satisfied Alice has a sufficient number of BTC to cover the necessary outputs for the transaction with Bob, the required BTC are transferred using Bob’s public key.
 That encumbers that output with the requirement that, to spend the amount transferred, Bob must produce his private key.
 In other words, it represents a secure transfer of value between Alice and Bob.

 Security of the transfer is enforced by the timestamping and hashing functions of the validators on the Bitcoin network, who form a chain of final transactions.
 That ensures that even Alice, with her private key, can’t modify confirmed transactions, since it is technically infeasible; she would have to change all the blocks in the chain to change a single block.
 In 2014, a computing array with the power of 1,753,694 PetaFLOPS would have been needed to make a fake block on the BTC blockchain.
 At the time, the world’s fastest supercomputer, the Chinese Tianhe–2, could manage 33.9 PetaFLOPS.
 That means over 50,000 Tianhe–2 supercomputers would be required to attempt to create the fake block.

 ## A Timeline of Blockchain Technology (cont'd - Silk Road)

 Ross Ulbricht, aka "Dread Pirate Roberts".

+## dApp Architecture Overview

+Later, when we get to deploy the Currency Exchanger, you will notice the use of unsigned integers (uint256) to represent currency amounts.
+But consider an amount such as $8.52 - reals would clearly be better.
+Unfortunately, Solidity, as of version 0.4.3, does not support fixed point maths.
+Another limitation of the language is that, currently, it doesn’t support passing strings, such as “GBP” or “USD”, between internal functions.
+Hence, when implementing the function ‘placeOrder’ we had to pass in the ‘wantCurrency’ string, rather than have ‘placeOrder’ retrieve that currency from another function used to access stored values.

+Both of the issues above will be resolved in an imminent release of Solidity.
+When that ’s released, we’ll refactor the application to use real numbers and simplify the interface.
+However, that hints at another complication of blockchain development; once smart contracts have been deployed, they remain deployed forever.
+That’s why the Currency Exchanger application uses interfaces extensively; it allows us to decouple implementation and, in theory, updates should only affect a single instance of an interface and not the whole application.
+In practice, however, when Solidity starts supporting real numbers, we’ll have much to change, and hence, we’ll need to redeploy the whole application.

+Thankfully, we haven’t yet deployed the application to a production environment.
+Indeed, we’ve been using a test setup based on the embark Ethereum development framework, which simplifies blockchain development because it establishes a running Ethereum network on your local machine and unlocks an account funded with lots of Ether (Ethereum’s native currency).
+That removes much of the complication of calling smart contract transactions which would otherwise need to be signed by the sender.
+Additionally, they would need to supply *gas*, which you can think of as an amount of Ether.
+In essence, that makes smart contracts behave something like Amazon Web Services where you have to pay for what you use.
+Furthermore, there’s a maximum amount you are allowed to pay, which discourages excessive consumption and helps prevent attackers from trying to exploit code through extensive transaction calls.

+Unfortunately, we also came foul of the maximum gas limit because you even have to pay to deploy contracts to the Ethereum blockchain.
+My original implementation of the Currency Exchanger had the Exchange class instantiating all of its composite classes.
+That caused an “Out of Gas” exception because the deployment of the Exchange contract was too expensive.
+Hence, I had to refactor.
+Therefore, smart contracts (can) behave somewhat differently to traditional Object Oriented applications.
+Hence, programmers using Solidity for the first time will have to learn new tricks.

+Furthermore, it’s not just dApp development teams that will need to change their thinking; IT departments used to client-server models and production environments that use firewalls to create demarcation zones and protect backend databases, will have to change their thinking too.
+After all, blockchains use public key cryptography for data protection, not firewalls.
+Furthermore, unlike dApps, traditional commercial operations are hierarchical, not decentralised.
+We should not underestimate the barrier to adoption such changes might entail for many companies.

 ## AutoPay